 Thoughts of camping chairs may conjure up images of $10 specials out front a big-box retailer, but let’s reorient ourselves to a slightly higher standard.
 We expect a proper car camping chair to not only fold up for easy transport, but to be comfortable, supportive, and made to last.
 We've put a wide range of chairs through the wringer and below are our top picks for 2024, which run the gamut from budget to premium and include a number of fun designs that rock and/or recline.
-For more information, check out our detailed comparison table and buying advice below the picks.
+For more background information, check out our comparison table and buying advice below the picks, along with details about our testing process.

 Our Team's Camping Chair Picks